What is a terabyte?

 - Dropbox Professional has 3 TB of storage

-- Dropbox Business starts at 5 TB of storage (or as much storage as you need depending on your plan, so you don’t fret about space or need external hard drives)
+- Dropbox Standard, Advanced and Enterprise starts at 5 TB of storage (or as much storage as you need depending on your plan) so you don’t fret about space